michaljohnson/michaljohnson/README.md

 # 👋 Hello, I'm Michal Johnson!

-Welcome to my GitHub space where the magic of code comes to life.
+Welcome to my GitHub space.

 ## About Me 🚀

-I'm an enthusiastic learner and a burgeoning developer, eagerly delving into the depths of programming languages and databases.
+I'm a keen student and a growing developer who is excited to explore programming languages and databases.

 ## Learning Journey 🌱